Teaching Flash as a course.

 I develop in Vue, Nuxt, and Svelte.
 But my developer experience is not immutable; I am always researching new frameworks and ideas.

-I utilize GSAP, PixiJS, and P5JS to explore and visualize content.
-But recently I have also deep dived into map APIs and the Web Audio API (visualized).
+I use Three.js, GSAP, PixiJS, and API's to explore and visualize content.
+Recently I have deep dived into APIs relating to NASA, Web Audio, and Humanitarian awareness.

 I believe carefully crafted microinteractions can help people navigate through content.
 Never settle for 20 CTA buttons.